dseguy/php-error-messages/messages/traits-cannot-have-constants.rst

 + Put the constant in the host class.
 + Put the constant in an interface.
 + Do not use the constant.

+In more recent PHP versions, this error message is now ":ref:`Cannot access trait constant t::X directly <cannot-access-trait-constant-t::x-directly>`"